 - Form 410 Statement of Organization: Candidates that plan to spend or receive campaign contributions of \$2,000 or more must file this form. - Form 460 Recipient Committee Campaign Statement: Candidates who file a Form 410 are required to file Form 460. - Form 470 Officeholder and Candidate Campaign Statement-Short Form: Candidates that do not plan to spend or receive campaign contributions of \$2,000 or more must file this form. - Form 470 Supplement: If a candidate subsequently spends or receives campaign contributions of \$2,000 or more, after filing an initial Form 470, a Supplement Form 470 must be filed.
-This form must be filed within 48 hours of reaching the \$2,000 limit. - Form 501 Candidate Statement of Intention and Campaign Contributions: Candidates must file this form prior to accepting any campaign contributions or making any campaign expenditures.
+This form must be filed within 48 hours of reaching the \$2,000 limit.
+The form must be provided to the Secretary of State, the local filling officer, and each candidate seeking the same office.
+Contact the filling officer for candidate addresses if needed. - Form 501 Candidate Statement of Intention and Campaign Contributions: Candidates must file this form prior to accepting any campaign contributions or making any campaign expenditures.

-V. CAMPAIGN LAWS AND REGULATIONS
+VI.
+CAMPAIGN LAWS AND REGULATIONS

-There are several laws and regulations relating to the conduct of candidates and campaigns organizations.
-The codes below may be of interest to candidates and campaign managers.
-Therefore, the San Bernardino County Registrar of Voters has cited some useful codes for candidates to reference.
+There are several laws and regulations relating to the conduct of campaigns and committees.
+The Registrar of Voters has cited some useful codes for candidates to reference.
 The following information is intended to be used as reference only.
-Refer to the appropriate statues, including Election and Government Codes for more information, and consult with an attorney for questions about these statues.
+Refer to the appropriate statutes, including Election and Government Codes for more information, and consult with an attorney for questions about these statutes.